Numerically assisted determination of local models in network scenarios: Bilocal network

 \section{Bilocal network}

 As a first application of the technique, let us consider the problem of finding an approximation for the boundary of the bilocal set in affine subspaces of dimension 2 in the no-signalling space.
-Following \cite{bilocality_extended}, consider the bilocal network (figure \ref{fig: bilocal network}) with binary inputs and outputs, and define the distributions $p_I$, $p_J$ and $p_0$ given by:
+Following Ref. \cite{bilocality_extended}, consider the bilocal network (Fig. \ref{fig: bilocal network}) with binary inputs and outputs, and define the distributions $p_I$, $p_J$, and $p_0$ given by:

-The behaviour composed by a convex sum of the previous distributions $p = Ip_I + Jp_J + (1-I-J)p_0$ (with $|I|\le 1$ and $|J|\le 1$) is network local if and only if the so called BRGP inequality \cite{bilocality_extended} is satisfied:
+The behavior composed by a convex sum of the previous distributions $p = Ip_I + Jp_J + (1-I-J)p_0$ (with $|I|\le 1$ and $|J|\le 1$) is network local if and only if the so called BRGP inequality \cite{bilocality_extended} is satisfied:

-By counting the deterministic strategies available to Alice and Charles in the bilocal scenario with 2 possible outputs, we can show that any network-local distribution can be achieved with the hidden variables cardinalities $c_\lambda=c_\mu=4$ \cite{cardinality_bound}.
+By counting the deterministic strategies available to Alice and Charles in the bilocal scenario with two possible outputs, we can show that any network-local distribution can be achieved with the hidden variables cardinalities $c_\lambda=c_\mu=4$ \cite{cardinality_bound}.
 We solved problem \ref{optimization problem} with these cardinalities for a rectangular grid of pairs $(I,J)$.
-The optimization error can be seen in figure \ref{fig:Bilocal error}.
+The optimization error can be seen in Fig. \ref{fig:Bilocal error}.
 The optimization error of problem (\ref{optimization problem}) is first divided by 64 [the number of entries in the probability distribution $p(a,b,c|x,y,z)$] and then taken the square root, before being plotted.
-One can therefore interpret the colour scale of figure \ref{fig:Bilocal error} as the root mean square error in the probabilities.
-The solid red line is the boundary of the network-local set in this 2-dimensional slice given by inequality (\ref{BRGP}).
+One can therefore interpret the color scale of Fig. \ref{fig:Bilocal error} as the root-mean-square error in the probabilities.
+The solid black line is the boundary of the network-local set in this two-dimensional slice given by inequality (\ref{BRGP}).
 The first thing we notice is that the points inside this region exhibit optimization error close to zero, showing that the solver has found acceptable local models for them.
-Also, behaviours outside the network-local boundary exhibit higher error, showing that the solver did not find faithful local models for them.
+Also, behaviors outside the network-local boundary exhibit higher error, showing that the solver did not find faithful local models for them.
 This provides a first validation of the method in a known problem.

-Now, let us move on to a distinct two-dimensional slice of the behaviour space.
+Now, let us move on to a distinct two-dimensional slice of the behavior space.
 Let us define the following conditional distributions: